Voluntary Services | Emergency Pedagogy

 Kenya: Humane School

-School furniture, farm management and learning material for the children of the Humane School
+Food Programm and learning materials for the Humane School

-In total, the Humane School needs support of about 6,100 euros for the school year.
+In total, the Humane School needs about 7,500 euros to support the feeding program and buy enough school materials for the 80 children.

 About the project:

-The Humane School is an institution near Kitale town in western Kenya.
-The small Waldorf initiative, which operates under Rudolf Steiner’s learning principles, exists since 2008.
-In 2022, after a long process, it was finally possible to acquire a new piece of land on which a proper school can be built.
+The Humane School is an institution near the town of Kitale in western Kenya.
+The small Waldorf initiative, which works according to the learning principles of Rudolf Steiner, has been in existence since 2008.
+In 2022, after a long process, it was finally possible to acquire a new piece of land on which a real school could be built.

-Since April 2022, prices for raw materials, food and school supplies have increased unexpectedly.
-Overall, the cost of living for people in Kenya has increased extremely, while at the same time wages have remained the same.
-This is a big challenge for everyone and especially for the school, which provides food and school materials for almost 100 people and is planning to build a new building.
+Since April 2022, prices for raw materials, food and school supplies have risen unexpectedly.
+Overall, the cost of living for people in Kenya has risen extremely, while wages have remained the same.
+This is a huge challenge for everyone and especially for the school, which provides food and school supplies to nearly 100 people and plans to build a new building.
 The Humane School is grateful for any help that reaches them.

 Empower & donate now